Državni arhiv u Osijeku

 Archival and Other Holdings

-For archival holdings other than those specified here, consult with archivists at the Osijek State Archive, such as the family archival collections.
+For archival holdings other than those specified here, it is recommended to contact the archivists at the Osijek State Archive.

 For the history of pre-WW1 Osijek Jewry contact Professor Ljiljana Dobrovšak at the Ivo Pilar Institute in Zagreb/Faculty of Humanities (Judaistika/History Department), University of Zagreb.